mpicbg-csbd/unet-smfish-seg/notes/notes.md

 With this system we'll have overlaps of the predicted regions on adjacent patches as well as the black border regions.

-# IGNORE: PROBLEM: I can't use tensorflow package, because I have tensorflow-gpu package installed, but the tensorflow-gpu package doesn't work, because I'm on a node without a gpu, so there is no libcuda.so.
+# IGNORE: PROBLEM: I can't use tensorflow package, because I have tensorflow-gpu package installed

+But the tensorflow-gpu package doesn't work, because I'm on a node without a gpu, so there is no libcuda.so.
 This holds *even if I specify that I want to use a CPU by setting cuda_visible_devices=''*.

 The end.
 Just ignore this for now.